volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `enable_learn_from_redirect_traffic` - (Optional) Enable learning API patterns from traffic with redirect response codes 3xx (bool).

+`sensitive_data_detection_rules` - (Optional) Manage rules to detect sensitive data in requests and/or response sections..
+See [Sensitive Data Detection Rules ](#sensitive-data-detection-rules) below for details.

 ### Enable Introspection

 Enable introspection queries for the load balancer..